-If a health care provider determines that a test for COVID-19 is necessary for a student still residing on campus, members of the CIMT team will coordinate transfer to on-campus housing where the student will follow self-isolation guidelines while results are in process.
+If a health care provider determines that a test for COVID-19 is necessary, student housing leadership will advise the student on any housing changes necessary to follow self-isolation or self-quarantine guidelines while results are in process.

 Q: What if a student residing on campus tests positive for COVID-19?

 Students testing positive will be housed in DePauw self-isolation housing and be subject to monitoring by the local health department.
-Putnam County Health Department will initiate contact tracing of exposed individuals.
+A DePauw contact tracing team working with Putnam County Health Department will initiate contact tracing of exposed individuals.
 For those on campus, if you don’t receive a phone call from Putnam County Health Department, you are not a contact.
-No further actions are needed except practicing preventive behaviors such as social distancing.
+No further actions are needed except practicing preventive behaviors like social distancing.

-Q: What if my test for COVID-19 is positive?
+Q: What if my test for COIVD-19 is positive?

-A: If your symptoms are mild, your provider may presume you have COVID-19 infection and ask you to self-isolate by doing at home care found at this link Caring for Yourself at Home.
-This means separate yourself from other people in your home.
-Use a separate bathroom.
-Disinfect your home daily.
+A: If your symptoms are mild, you should follow instructions found at Caring for Yourself at Home.
+This means separate yourself from other people.
+Students will be moved to isolation housing.
+Instructions will be provided by DePauw Health.
 You should wear a facemask when you are around other people and when you visit a healthcare provider’s office.
 Further information is found at What to Do if You Are Sick.